-Applicants for fall 2020 should note that some changes to the application process have been made in response to COVID-19.
-The application deadline is now Monday, June 29, and the GRE requirement is optional and may be replaced by a writing sample.
+In response to COVID 19, applicants for fall 2021 should note the changes below.
+The application deadline is April 30, and the GRE requirement is optional in lieu of a writing sample.
 See below for details.

 In addition to the general prerequisites for admission to the Graduate School, the following is required by the Applied Clinical Psychology (ACPSY) degree program: